Can You Put Vanilla Extract In A Humidifier?

 Vanilla extract is a natural ingredient that can relax your soul when you add it to the humidifier to deliver it in the form of steam.
 However, no more than a quarter of vanilla extract should be mixed with alcohol.
 Also, you should remember to dissolve it in the water before putting it in the humidifier.

-If you’re in doubt about the consequences and effects of alcohol on the humidifier, we’d like to inform you about it.
+If you’re in doubt about the consequences and effects of alcohol on the humidifier, here is what I think.
 If you add alcohol to your humidifier in large quantities, it can be flammable, which can cause fire hazards and health consequences.
 If you’re considering adding vanilla extract to the humidifier to spread the scent around the room, you could also use vanilla-flavored essential oils.

 What Happens When You Put Vanilla Extract in a Humidifier?

-In principle, it may be technically safe to use vanilla extract for your humidifier.
-However, once the alcohol in the vanilla extract has evaporated, you may find an unwanted substance in the bottom of the humidifier unless the vanilla oleoresin has burned off as part of the humidifier’s function.
+In theory, it may be technically safe to use vanilla extract for your humidifier.
+However, once the alcohol in the vanilla extract has evaporated, you may find an unwanted substance in the bottom of the humidifier unless the vanilla oleoresin has evaporated as part of the humidifier’s function.
 You should never forget to remove such residue, no matter how much vanilla extract you use in your humidifier.

 Vanilla extracts contain volatile oils and minerals.
 Vanilla-based essential oils are better suited for the purpose of diffusing aroma in your home.
 It’s not advisable to use the extract directly on your machine.